teiniker/teiniker-lectures-embedded-cicd/embedded-architectures/messaging/mqtt/introduction/README.md

 requirements of the application.

 * **Efficiency and Bandwidth Usage**:
-    * HTTP: This is a request-response protocol that can be more bandwidth-intensive.
+    * **HTTP**: This is a request-response protocol that can be more bandwidth-intensive.
 It is not as efficient for frequent, small messages because of the overhead involved in setting up and tearing down each connection.

-    * MQTT: A lightweight publish/subscribe messaging protocol, designed for low-bandwidth, high-latency networks.
+    * **MQTT**: A lightweight publish/subscribe messaging protocol, designed for low-bandwidth, high-latency networks.
 MQTT is more efficient for frequent and small messages due to its minimal protocol overhead.

 * **Quality of Service (QoS)**:
-    * HTTP: Offers a basic level of reliability with acknowledgments for received messages.
+    * **HTTP**: Offers a basic level of reliability with acknowledgments for received messages.
 However, it doesn't have built-in support for different levels of QoS.

-    * MQTT: Provides three levels of QoS for message delivery ("At most once", "At least once", and "Exactly once").
+    * **MQTT**: Provides three levels of QoS for message delivery ("At most once", "At least once", and "Exactly once").
     This makes it a more reliable choice for ensuring data is logged accurately.

 * **Network Reliability**:
-    * HTTP: More sensitive to network interruptions.
-In an unstable network, HTTP can be less reliable due to its stateless nature.
+    * **HTTP**: More sensitive to network interruptions.
+In an unstable network,
+    HTTP can be less reliable due to its stateless nature.

-    * MQTT: Better suited for unstable or low-quality networks.
+    * **MQTT**: Better suited for unstable or low-quality networks.
     Its keep-alive and clean session features help maintain connection stability and ensure message delivery even in challenging network conditions.

 * **Power Consumption**:

-    * HTTP: Typically consumes more power because of its higher bandwidth requirements and the need to establish a new connection for each request.
+    * **HTTP**: Typically consumes more power because of its higher bandwidth requirements and the need to establish a new connection for each request.

-    * MQTT: Designed for constrained devices and networks, hence it generally consumes less power.
+    * **MQTT**: Designed for constrained devices and networks, hence it generally consumes less power.
 It's more suitable for devices running on battery or limited power sources.

 * **Use Case Specifics**:

-    * Real-time Monitoring: MQTT is generally better for real-time monitoring due to its low latency.
+    * **Real-time Monitoring**: MQTT is generally better for real-time monitoring due to its low latency.

-    * Large Payloads: HTTP may be more suitable for larger payloads or where the interaction model fits the request-response pattern.
+    * **Large Payloads**: HTTP may be more suitable for larger payloads or where the interaction model fits the request-response pattern.

 In summary, if your embedded system requires efficient, low-power communication for small, frequent messages in potentially unreliable networks, MQTT is likely